 We maintain credit facilities with third-party lenders, which we use for a variety of purposes.
 On July 10, 2023, CBRE Group, Inc., CBRE Services, Inc. (CBRE Services) and Relam Amsterdam Holdings B.V., a wholly-owned subsidiary of CBRE Services, entered into a new 5-year senior unsecured Credit Agreement (the 2023 Credit Agreement) maturing on July 10, 2028, which refinanced and replaced the 2022 Credit Agreement (as described below).
-The 2023 Credit Agreement provides for a senior unsecured term loan credit facility comprised of (i) tranche A Euro-denominated term loans in an aggregate principal amount of $\pm 366.5$ million and (ii) tranche A U.S. Dollar-denominated term loans in an aggregate principal amount of $\pm 300.0$ million, both requiring quarterly principal payments beginning on December 31, 2024 and continuing through maturity on July 10, 2028.
-The proceeds of the term loans under the 2023 Credit Agreement were applied to the repayment of all remaining outstanding senior term loans under the prior 2022 Credit Agreement, the payment of related fees and expenses and other general corporate purposes.
+The 2023 Credit Agreement provides for a senior unsecured term loan credit facility comprised of (i) tranche A Euro-denominated term loans in an aggregate principal amount of €366.5 million and (ii) tranche A U.S. Dollar-denominated term loans in an aggregate principal amount of \$350.0 million, both requiring quarterly principal payments beginning on December 31, 2024 and continuing through maturity on July 10, 2028.
+The proceeds of the term loans under the 2022 Credit Agreement, the payment of related fees and expenses and other general corporate purposes.
 We entered into a cross currency swap to hedge the associated foreign currency exposure related to this transaction.
 The fair value of the derivative instrument was immaterial as of December 31, 2023.

 Borrowings denominated in euros under the 2023 Credit Agreement bear interest at a rate equal to (i) the applicable percentage plus (ii) at our option, either (1) the EURIBOR rate for the applicable interest period or (2) a rate determined by reference to Daily Simple Euro Short-Term Rate (ESTR).
 Borrowings denominated in U.S. dollars under the 2023 Credit Agreement bear interest at a rate equal to (i) the applicable percentage, plus (ii) at our option, either (1) the Term SOFR rate for the applicable interest period plus 10 basis points or (2) a base rate determined by the reference to the greatest of (x) the prime rate, (y) the federal funds rate plus 1/2 of 1% and (z) the sum of (A) Term SOFR rate published by CME Group Benchmark Administration Limited for an interest period of one month and (B) 1.00%.
 The applicable rate for borrowings under the 2023 Credit Agreement is determined by reference to our Credit Rating (as defined in the 2023 Credit Agreement).
-As of December 31, 2023, we had (i) \$ 404.0 million of euro term loan borrowings outstanding under the 2023 Credit Agreement (at an interest rate of 1.25% plus EURIBOR) and (ii) \$348.0 million of U.S. Dollar term loan borrowings consolidated balance sheets.
+As of December 31, 2023, we had (i) \$404.0 million of euro term loan borrowings outstanding under the 2023 Credit Agreement (at an interest rate of 1.35% plus Term SOFR), net of unamortized debt issuance costs, included in the accompanying consolidated balance sheets.